 - A beautiful thought such as wishing someone happiness can go a long way.

-4. Once in a While, Think About Loss and Death
+Exercise 4.
+Once in a While, Think About Loss

-According to several studies, reflecting on loss and death makes you more grateful for the life you currently have and the people and things in your life.
+According to several studies, reflecting on loss makes you more grateful for the life you currently have and the people and things in your life.

 Visualizing the loss of someone you love, or something you need, can increase your gratitude measurably, especially when you find yourself taking a good thing for granted.